By Erik Marcus

 To be clear, Bentham did not offer a philosophical basis for assigning rights—either to people or to animals.
 He merely created a framework for a standard of moral behavior that seeks to maximize happiness and minimize harm.

-Peter Singer realized that Bentham’s utilitarian approach could be extended for the sake of evaluating how animals might ethically be used by humans.
+Peter Singer extended Bentham’s utilitarian approach to evaluate how animals might ethically be used by humans.
 Singer began by conceding that there are certain undeniable pleasures associated with animal exploitation—take, as one example, the savory flavor of meat enjoyed by millions.
 But to declare meat-eating as ethically acceptable, we must weigh the sensual enjoyments it provides against whatever miseries the animals suffer.
 Singer convincingly demonstrated in Animal Liberation that whenever humans make use of animals, the pleasures enjoyed by humans are likely minuscule compared to the sufferings inflicted upon animals.

 Fortunately, Singer didn’t put all his eggs in the utilitarian basket.
 Animal Liberation popularized a second concept—called speciesism—that opened the door to considering animal rights.

 Speciesism is an easily understood label that offers a powerful avenue of discussion for animal advocates.
-Cut from the same cloth as racism and sexism, speciesism is the act of making unfair judgments about a being based on her species, rather than on her innate capacities to think, feel, or suffer.
+Speciesism is cut from the same cloth as racism and sexism.
+It arises anytime a being’s rights are evaluated based on her species, rather than on her innate capacities to think, feel, or suffer.
 So somebody concerned with speciesism might ask why it might be considered acceptable to test cosmetics on rats, but not on cute furry bunnies.
 Or he might wonder why it’s considered okay to kill pigs and cows for food, but not dogs and horses.
 In examples like these, it’s apparent that these animals are comparably sentient, and possess similar capacities for pain and pleasure.

 Speciesism can also serve as the basis for coherent reasoning concerning the divide between people and other animals.
-If it’s not okay to lock a person in a tiny cage and ultimately slaughter him, why would it be acceptable to do the same to a breeder sow or a battery hen?
+If it’s not okay to lock a person in a tiny cage, what makes it acceptable to do the same to a pig or hen?
 In all cases, it’s clear that the being in question is capable of suffering enormously.

-It’s likely that most of the animal cruelty and slaughter that exists today can be linked to speciesist beliefs.
+It’s likely that most of the animal cruelty and slaughter that exists today fundamentally arises from speciesist beliefs.
 So including speciesism in discussions related to animal exploitation is a powerful way to start people thinking about difficult and important questions.

 Tom Regan and the Subject of a Life